• Messages

 • A way for the host to authenticate to the Tunnels API.

 • Programmatic access (recommended).
-Turn on Set up programmatic access when creating the tunnel so the setup service can authenticate through Workload Identity Federation.
+Turn on Set up programmatic access when creating the tunnel so the setup component can authenticate through Workload Identity Federation.
 Record the federation rule ID (fdrl_...) and your organization ID.

 • Manual.
 Skip programmatic access.
 You'll get the tunnel token from the Console, generate a CA and server certificate yourself, and register the CA in the Console.